Zephyr RTOS Course: Understanding the Fundamentals

 - Semaphores and Mutexes

-- Polling API
+- Polling API and multiple events

 - Creating a kernel Timer